One Wild Ride

 One Wild Ride is a 1925 short silent comedy film directed by Robert F. McGowan.
-It was the 45th Our Gang short subject released.
+It was the 45th Our Gang short subject to be released.

 Synopsis

 The gang has a taxi, consisting of an old Model T with no engine, pushed by a horse.
 When the owner takes his horse back, they must rely on motorists to tow them to the top of the hill so they can coast down.
 Little Farina borrows the car and it runs out of control all over town, causing mayhem everywhere it goes.